Financial management might not be glamorous, but is the key to WaterHarvest’s impact

-This week’s blog was written by Dinesh Sharma and Nicola Floyd.
+This week’s blog was written by Dinesh Sharma and Nicola Floyd on 31st May 2019.

 About Dinesh: Dinesh is the Finance Manager of WaterHarvest India.
 He has been associated with WaterHarvest since 2007 and is currently involved in India office accounts, legal compliances and partners’ projects financial planning and monitoring.
 Dinesh’s former experience includes Accounts, Audit and taxation works in the development and corporate sector.
 He holds a master’s degree in Commerce and has participated in various training programs on financial management and legal compliances for non-profit organizations.